Standard Poker Chip Values and Colors

 • $1000

-As you can see, the value of the chips rises very quickly, as there is often less need for small denomination chips; why bother making a $2 chip when you can just use two $1 chips?
-In some casinos, you may find $10 or $20 chips, but these are in the minority.
+As you can see, the value of the chips rises very quickly, as there is often less need for small-denomination chips.
+Why create a $2 chip when you can just use two $1 chips?
+In some casinos, you may find $10 or $20 chips, but these are uncommon.

 Poker Chip Colors

 Just like how chip values are standardized in many casinos, so are chip colors.
-You can often walk into several different casinos and find that they color their chips in the same way, even if the designs are different.
-Below, we’ve listed the most common colorings of cash chips.
+You can often walk into several different casinos and find that they color their chips in the same way, even if the designs differ slightly.
+Below, we’ve listed the most common colorings of cash chips:

 • $1 – White